 - Link our group to other relevant women’s groups

-If you have other ideas to add, feel free to discuss them at a future event or get in touch with Alicia Webb.
+If you have other ideas to add, feel free to discuss them at a future event or get in touch with Rebecca Varcoe.

 The Clean Energy Council is committed to a policy of no all-male panels at our key conference events in 2016.
 We’ll also be creating representation targets that are ambitious but achievable.

-We will be calling for speakers in the coming months for the Australian Clean Energy Summit which will be held in Sydney in July.
-If you or someone you has an interesting topic or project to speak about at the conference we encourage you to apply.
+We will be calling for speakers in the coming months for the Wind Industry Forum which will be held in Melbourne in early 2017.
+If you or someone you know has an interesting topic or project to speak about at the event we encourage you to apply.
 Watch this space for the opening of applications.